ospex-org/ospex-docs/docs/how-it-works.md

 ### Handling Discrepancies

-What happens if the results from the sources do not match? [**See the "Edge Cases" section**](#edge-cases) for detailed information on how Ospex addresses discrepancies in contest results.
+What happens if the results from the sources do not match?
+See [**Edge Cases**](/docs/edge-cases) for detailed information on how Ospex addresses discrepancies in contest results.

 ## Why Chainlink?